ffejhog/Lexathon-In-MIPS-Assembly/README.md

 ### Lexathon
 Contains source for MIPS assembly based code for the project.

+### ReportsandStuff
+Contains the video, README, and general team report for the project

 ### Wordlists
 Contains the wordlist file for this project.